 DJANGO_DEBUG.
 Let's do this now.

-Note: The secret key needs to be really secret!
-One way to generate a new key is to create a new Django project (
+The secret key needs to be really secret!
+One way to generate a new key is to use the Django Secret Key Generator.

 DJANGO_SECRET_KEY using the

 config:set command (as shown below).
 Remember to use your own secret key!